Moritz Hartmann (officer): Legacy

 Moritz Hartmann came from the bourgeoisie, a social class that, under Danish absolutism, gained access to career opportunities that had previously been reserved for the nobility.
 Hartmann was not a specialist in economics or administration, but rather a lucky adventurer who seized the opportunities of his time.

 In his will, Hartmann bequeathed a sum of 500 Danish Rigsdaler to his hometown of Heiligenhafen, whose interest was to be distributed yearly by the pastor among the poor, with particular regard to widows of teachers in need.
 This foundation persisted until the German hyperinflation of the 1920s.
-Furthermore, Hartmann's family for an epitaph for him in the local church in Heiligenhafen, which was made by Thomas Quellinus in the late 1690s.
+Furthermore, Hartmann's family erected an epitaph for him in the local church in Heiligenhafen, which was made by Thomas Quellinus in the late 1690s.
 The epitaph is still standing and is the biggest attraction in the town.

 Parthenon Centaur head

-Moritz Hartmann has commonly been identified with a certain 'Capitain Hartmand', who gifted two centaur heads of marble from the Parthenon in Athens in 1688.
+Moritz Hartmann has commonly been identified with a certain 'Captain Hartmand', who gifted two centaur heads of marble from the Parthenon in Athens in 1688.
 The fragments are among the most popular exhibits of the National Museum in Denmark and are among the oldest sculptures from ancient Greece in Northern Europe.